 2. Developing a clear and comprehensive test plan – a well-defined test plan provides guidance on what needs to be tested, how it should be tested, when it should be tested, as well as who is responsible for carrying out the tests.

-3. Leveraging automation capabilities to save time and resources – automated testing tools can be used to reduce the amount of manual effort involved in software testing, thereby saving time and resources.
+3. Leveraging test automation capabilities to save time and resources – automated testing tools can be used to reduce the amount of manual effort involved in software testing, thereby saving time and resources.

 4. Ensuring cross-platform compatibility of applications – it’s important to test applications on different platforms and devices so that they are compatible with multiple systems.